lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verse 5.** Here is—

-1\.A subject for general study: the *Works of God.*
+1\.
+A subject for general study: the *Works of God.*

-2\.For particular study: *his doings towards,* etc.
+2\.
+For particular study: *his doings towards,* etc.

 (a) These are the most wonderful.